How to compare marketing campaigns?

-- Spotting the right platforms to perform a marketing campaign.
+- Spotting the right marketing channels to execute a campaign.
 Your competitors might have invested in a particular form of marketing that works well for them – it increases brand awareness, boost sales, or reduces churn.
 Depending on the goal they went for influencer marketing, dedicated publication, or a landing page.
 Tracking the results of a marketing campaign will help you establish the tactics that work well in your business niche.

 Although everyone knows they should compare the results of marketing campaigns to their competitors to spot emerging threats and opportunities, the process itself is quite complicated and time-consuming.

 What metrics to assess while comparing marketing campaigns?

 That’s where a social media monitoring tool comes in handy.
 I strongly recommend Brand24, as it’s one of the most robust media listening tools on the market.
 At least, that’s what Buffer said.

 The very first step in marketing campaigns comparison is setting up at least two projects.
 Each of them will be dedicated to different marketing campaign.

 - the name of a company

 - the name of a specific product or service

 - a campaign-specific hashtag